cloudposse/docs/content/community/faq.md

 For example, if a project has a bug, chances are that someone has implemented a workaround for that bug.
 If we release a bug fix as a patch release, that could very well be a breaking change for anyone who had a workaround.
 By releasing frequently on every commit to `master`, we allow the greatest number of users to benefit from the work we do.
 If we break something, no big deal.
 Users should always practice strict version pinning - never using `master` directly.
 That way, users can just pin to the previous release of of a module.
 As a small organization managing *hundreds* of projects, attempting a formal release schedule for each project is not feasible.

+## How do we create a new release?

+As a member of the `@cloudposse/contributors` team, create a new release, use the [built-in GitHub release functionality](https://help.github.com/en/enterprise/2.13/user/articles/creating-releases).
+Please do not create releases manually by creating tags and pushing them as this lacks all the metadata associated with a release, which can have a rich markdown description.
+All GitHub releases also have tags, but not all tags have a GitHub release.

 ## Why are releases not always in sequential order?

 Some of our `terraform` modules support backwards compatibility with HCLv1 (pre terraform 0.12).
-You'll noticed these projects usually have a branch like `0.11/master`.
+You'll notice these projects usually have a branch named `0.11/master`.
 When we accept a bugfix for one of these projects and merge to `master`, we will cut a patch release against the last minor release version for terraform 0.11.

 {{% dialog type="info" icon="fa-info-circle" title="Note" %}}
 We're not accepting new features for pre-terraform-0.12 modules.